-- CD's - these can be recycled through the electronic recycling program on campus.
+- Electronics including CDs - which can be recycled through the electronic recycling program on campus.
 Please submit an AiM work order to schedule a pick-up.

 - Used tissues, wet paper towels, and broken household items – these go in the trash!